 Homeopathy is one of the most popular holistic systems of medicine.
 The selection of remedy is based upon the theory of individualization and symptoms similarity by using holistic approach.
 This is the only way through which a state of complete health can be regained by removing all the sign and symptoms from which the patient is suffering.
 The aim of homeopathy is not only to treat ear infection but to address its underlying cause and individual susceptibility.
 As far as therapeutic medication is concerned, several well-proved medicines are available for ear infection treatment that can be selected on the basis of cause, sensation and modalities of the complaints.
 For individualized remedy selection and treatment, the patient should consult a qualified homeopathic doctor in person.
 Some important remedies are given below for ear infection treatment:

-Aconite, Belladonna, Chamomilla, Alium Cepa, Spigelia, kali Bich, Hepar Sulph, Pulsatilla, Colocynth, Sulphur, Syphilinum, Pyroginum and many other medicines.
+Aconite, Belladonna, Chamomilla, Alium Cepa, Spigelia, Kali bichromicum, Hepar Sulph, Pulsatilla, Colocynth, Sulphur, Syphilinum, Pyroginum and many other medicines.